AIM Rule 26

-The Remuneration Committee includes member Willy Simon, will meet not less than twice each year.
+The Remuneration Committee will meet not less than twice each year.
 The committee will be responsible for the review and recommendation of the scale and structure of remuneration for senior management, including any bonus arrangements or the award of share options with due regard to the interests of the Shareholders and the performance of the Enlarged Group.

-The Nomination Committee, comprises Willy Simon as a member, will meet not less than two times a year.
+The Nomination Committee, will meet not less than two times a year.
 The committee will lead the process for Board appointments and make recommendations to the Board.

 Further details in relation to QCA compliance is set out in point 13 (QCA Compliance Statement) below.